Knicks block LeBron at the finish, rally to beat Lakers

-NEW YORK (AP) — Mario Hezonja blocked LeBron James’ potential game-winning shot with 2.3 seconds to play, allowing the New York Knicks to complete a late rally and beat the Los Angeles Lakers 124-123 on Sunday.
+Mario Hezonja blocked James’ shot with 2.3 seconds to play, allowing New York to complete a late rally and beat the Los Angeles Lakers 124-123 on Sunday.

+“To beat a great player, sometimes you’ve got to do the unexpected and you’ve got to make big plays,” Knicks coach David Fizdale said, “because you know that they’re gearing up to make a big play.”

-The Lakers led by 11 with under 3 ½ minutes to play before the Knicks charged back largely because of their defense against James.
+The Lakers led by 11 with under 3 ½ minutes remaining before the Knicks charged back largely because of their defense against James.
 DeAndre Jordan also blocked one of his shots in the final minute, and James also missed a jumper with the Lakers clinging to a one-point lead.

 James finished with 33 points, eight assists and six rebounds in his return after sitting out a game, but the Knicks spoiled it with a closing 13-1 burst.
+James shot just 4 for 15 in the final quarter.

+“He just missed shots,” Hezonja said.
+“If you are saying that you are the reason that he is missing shots, you are an idiot.”

+Actually, Hezonja was one of the reasons after getting the assignment in his return to the rotation after not playing since Feb.
+13, sitting out 12 straight games.

 Emmanuel Mudiay had 28 points and eight assists for the Knicks, who snapped an eight-game losing streak.
 His two free throws with 22 seconds remaining were the final points of the game.